DenysLebid/-Real-Estate-Dashboard/README.md

 ### Data Cleaning/Preparation

-In the initial data prepararion phase, we performed the following tasks:
+In the initial data prepararion phase, I performed the following tasks:
 1. Data loading and inspection.
 2. Handling missing values.
 3. Data cleaning and formating